Not-so-Cleansing Recessions: Quantitative Model

 The social planner solves the full dynamic Ramsey problem, accounting for the future effects of policy interventions in the current period.
-The planner maximizes welfare with some discount factor, $\beta^*$ and a social welfare function $U(\mathbf{Y}) = \sum_t (\beta^{*})^t \log (Y_t)$.
-The planner's discount factor is linked to the firms' through $\beta^* = \beta/(1-\delta)$.
-Namely, $\beta^\star$ is the social discount factor, and firms discount faster due to the probability of exit.\footnote{We calibrate $\beta$ to the firm discount rate estimated in \citet{gormsen_corporate_2025}, which lies toward the lower end of empirical estimates.
-Our quantitative results are very similar under higher values of $\beta$.} We allow the planner to choose two policies $\theta_{ss}, \theta_{cyc}$ to interact with the steady state and cycle fixed cost, respectively.
-Suppose that the economy is in its steady state in period $0$, and a crisis occurs in period $1$, such that $f_t^c > f_0^c,\,\forall t\geq 1$.
+The planner maximizes welfare with discount factor $\beta^*$ and a social welfare function $U(\bm{Y}) = \sum_t (\beta^{*})^t \log (Y_t)$.
+The planner's discount factor is linked to the firms' discount factor through $\beta^* = \beta/(1-\delta)$.
+Namely, $\beta^*$ is the social discount factor, and firms discount faster due to the probability of exit.\footnote{We calibrate $\beta$ to the firm discount rate estimated in \citet{gormsen_corporate_2025}, which lies toward the lower end of empirical estimates.
+Our quantitative results are similar under higher values of $\beta$.} We allow the planner to choose two policy instruments, $\theta_{ss}$ and $\theta_{cyc}$, which modify the steady state and cycle fixed cost, respectively.
+Suppose that the economy is in its steady state in period $0$, and a crisis occurs in period $1$, such that $f_t^c > f_{ss}^c,\,\forall t\geq 1$.
 Given the policy levers $\theta_{ss}$ and $\theta_{cyc}$, the fixed cost paid by firms is